Opting for something other than your hazelnut oat latte might seem like a laugh, but you’ll never know until you try!

 Although it doesn’t contain caffeine, there’s scientific evidence that demonstrates that coconut water helps athletes’ performances.
 If you tend to utilize coffee prior to working out or playing sports, coconut water could be a great substitute.

 Studies have shown that coconut water is equally sufficient as sports drinks at restoring hydration after exercise.
-In addition, compared to water or coffee, it is easier to drink plenty of coconut water without feeling nauseous—thus, it’s a great way to stay hydrated.
+In addition, compared to water or coffee, it is easier to drink plenty of coconut water without feeling nauseous—thus, it’s great for staying hydrated.

 Other health benefits to this coffee alternative include reducing blood pressure, improving heart health, and fighting against diabetes.

 Kombucha is a fermented drink made from a mix of green or black tea, yeast, and sugar.
-Not only does it provide the same advantages as tea, it can aid in helping digestion, weight loss, and high blood pressure.
-Filled with antioxidants and probiotics, kombucha helps to burn fat, prevent heart disease, and lower cholesterol.
+Not only does it provide the same advantages as tea, but it also aids in helping with digestion, weight loss, and blood pressure.
+Filled with antioxidants and probiotics, kombucha also helps burn fat, prevent heart disease, and lower cholesterol.
 Plus, (in my personal opinion) it’s super tasty!

 If you’re ready to take the plunge and get yourself out of your coffee cycle, it’s time to try one of the yummy coffee alternatives.